 CSM posting policies can be found on MyCSM.
 Residence Life staff are the only persons permitted to post information in the residence halls.
-If a student has information to share with everyone, she must obtain permission from a member of the Residence Life Professional Staff team, depending on where the information will be posted.
+If a student has information to share with everyone, they must obtain permission from a member of the Residence Life Professional Staff team, depending on where the information will be posted.
 Residence Life staff reserves the right to deny permission to post items if they are not appropriate or do not apply to all residents.
 Anything posted without permission will be taken down.
 Students are encouraged to share resources and relevant information with one another.
-Again, postings are at the discretion of the AD and LHD and must be posted in appropriate places with approved materials.
+Again, postings are at the discretion of the Residence Life Professional Staff and must be posted in appropriate places with approved materials.

-Door-to-door solicitation in the residence halls is prohibited unless it is promoting an on-campus event, RHC, or floor activity.
-To promote such an event, prior authorization must be received from the Hall Supervisor of the building where the door-to-door solicitation will take place.
+Door-to-door solicitation in the residence halls, parking lots, and other campus buildings is prohibited unless it is promoting an on-campus event, RHC, or floor activity.
+To promote such an event, prior authorization must be received from the Hall Director of the building where the door-to-door solicitation will take place.